ylify/VEHoP/README.md

                   (Optional if proteins or transcripts as inputs; Required if genomic sequences existed in inputs; It must be provided with the absolute path)

+Input
+-
-Input: a folder (default 'raw' if not specified by -i) containing sequences.
+a folder (default 'raw' if not specified by -i) containing sequences.
 We define the rule of three sources with specific suffixes.

     1) genomic fasta: species_name.genomic.fasta